-- It will be hard to overeat these high nutrient density low energy density foods.
+- It will be hard to overeat nutrient-dense high satiety foods.

 - It may be beneficial to track or plan your energy intake to ensure you are achieving your goals.

-- Ratchet down your maximum energy intake until you achieve your desired rate of weight loss (e.g. greater than 0.5% per week).
+- Ratchet down your maximum energy intake until you achieve your desired rate of weight loss (e.g. at least 0.5% per week).

 - Pay attention to your micronutrients

-- The protein sparing modified fast (PSMF) provides adequate levels of protein to support lean muscle mass while restricting energy from carbohydrates and fat.
+- The protein-sparing modified fast (PSMF) provides adequate of protein to support lean muscle mass while restricting energy from carbohydrates and fat.

-- Protein intakes vary widely depending on the goals and the level of energy restriction between.
+- Protein intakes vary widely depending on the goals and the level of energy restriction.